Navi2329/Calculus/README.txt

 *Derivative at a point can be calculated
 *there is no method to control the range of deriavtive *The PROGRAM MAY RETURN IMAGINARY VALUES FOR DERIVATIVES AT A POINT
+#18/08/20
+*ALL TYPES OF FUNCTIONS ARE DONE
+**CODE FOR FUNCTIONS TO THE POWER IS COMPLETED